 Previous studies conducted by the authors (e.g., Nagata et al., 2013) addressed sandbar topography as a factor in the development of meandering flow.
 Experiments and analyses confirmed that the topography of alternating bars can be a factor in the development of meandering channels.
-However, the phenomenon that occurred in the area around the damaged place of the Otofuke River was so dynamic that even the upper particular advances of the otofuke River was so dynamic that even the wave number of meandering channels decreased; therefore, it is difficult to fully explain some aspects of this phenomenon only by the development sandbar-derived meandering flow.
+However, the phenomenon that occurred in the area around the damaged bank of the Otofuke River was so dynamic that even the wave number of meandering channels decreased; therefore, it is difficult to fully explain some aspects of this phenomenon only by the development of gravel-bar-derived meandering flow.

 The most dominant factor after sandbar topography is the planar configuration of the riverbank.
-As confirmed in a field survey, the riverbank of a low-water channel sometimes forms with an extremely developed sandbar; therefore, there is no substantial difference between them as topography-derived factors.
+As confirmed in a field survey, the riverbank of a low-water channel sometimes forms with an extremely developed sandbar; therefore, there is no substantial difference between them as topographyderived factors.
 A sandbar whose wave height has increased to the height of the low-water riverbank is assumed to behave like a low-water riverbank, in the sense that the sandbar redirects the flood flow that runs in the low-water channel.

-In light of the above, this study addresses both the sandbar topography and the planar configuration of the low-water riverbank and conducts various examinations using numerical analysis, toward identifying major factors in damage to this river dike.
+In light of the above, this study addresses both the sandbar topography and the planar configuration of the low-water riverbank and conducts various examinations using numerical analysis toward identifying major factors in damage to this river dike.